TanishkaMarrott/Decoding-The-TOGAF-Framework/README.md

-# Insights into the TOGAF Framework
+# Decoding the TOGAF Framework

 This space is dedicated to documenting my journey, as I explore enterprise architecture, specifically  The Open Group Architecture Framework - TOGAF.